david-cattermole/mayaMatchMoveSolver/src/mmSolver/adjust/README.md

 - `adjust_relationships.h/cpp` evaluates the Maya DAG and tries to find relationships between the nodes.
 - `adjust_lensModel.h/cpp` lens distortion evaluation.
+- `adjust_setParameters.h/cpp` Set parameters and attributes to change the scene for evaluation.
 - `adjust_data.h` defines data structures used for Bundle Adjustment.
 - `adjust_defines.h` defines constant values used in various parts of mmSolver (not just in the Bundle Adjustment sub-system).